 - Behavioral therapy– changing behaviors that would once trigger the use of drugs into behaviors that are now productive and do not include drug abuse

 - Family education– teaching others in the family about meth addiction and how they can help their loved one by not facilitating the addiction but to support their recovery

 - Individual counseling –providing a safe place for the addict to get help for their addiction without having to worry about the thoughts of others.
 Individual counseling also allows for a place to talk about potential causes of the addiction such as past or present physical abuse or trauma.

 - 12-step therapy – many counseling centers, treatment centers, and community programs provide twelve step treatments for those suffering from all types of addiction including methamphetamine addiction.
 Crystal Meth Anonymous groups are available in communities to provide social support for recovering addicts

 - Contingency management interventions –these programs offer incentives to the patient when he or she goes a set amount of time without using meth by providing coupons or vouchers to assist them in finding something that they like as a reward.
 The coupon may be for a free meal, a special gift or something else of value.

 Your Addiction Has Gone On Long Enough.

-If someone you love is abusing meth, and cannot or will not stop on their own, it may be time to seek professional help.
-If they are in denial about their harmful behavior, you may want to set up an intervention with an addiction specialist and gather their close friends and family members.
+If someone you love is using meth and cannot or will not stop on their own it may be time to seek professional help.
+If they are in denial about their harmful behavior, you may want to set up an intervention with an addiction coach and gather their close friends and family members.

 FINDING A TREATMENT CENTER TO MEET YOUR NEEDS